 Jon Boats are flat bottom boats manufactured for easy maneuverability in shallow water.
 The most used material for construction is aluminum, making them lightweight and durable for fishing and hunting.
-A camouflage paint job is a good idea for hunters using a Jon boat to help blend into the surrounding land and water; choose your favorite color of marine enamel that come in over 15 colors and a higher gloss than camouflage paint.
-The easiest and most popular paint for your boat is the aluminum boat paint green or Aluma Hawk.
+A camouflage paint job is a good idea for hunters using a Jon boat to help blend into the surrounding land and water; choose your favorite color of Blue Water Mega Gloss for a higher gloss than camouflage paint.
+The easiest and most popular paint for your boat is the aluminum boat paint green or Aluma Hawk (white, blue, Jon boat green, black, aluminum grey, sand).
 These are both a paint/primer in one that can be applied to most surfaces with little preparation needed.

-A primer coat is used to help the paint adhere to the jon boat aluminum surface and provides an extra layer of protection from corrosion.
-When using the Camouflage Paint Spray Kit, Duralux Camouflage Paint, or Marine Enamel on bare aluminum apply two coats of Duralux Zinc Chromate after sanding.
+A primer coat is used to help the paint adhere to the Jon boat aluminum surface and provides an extra layer of protection from corrosion.
+When using the Duralux Camouflage Paint on bare aluminum apply two coats of Duralux Zinc Chromate after sanding.
 If using the Aluminum Boat Paint Green or Aluma Hawk, these can be your primer and paint.

-If you choose to use a simple one-step system on your bare aluminum jon boat, then Duralux Aluminum Boat Paint Green or Aluma Hawk (available in Black, Jon Boat Green, Sand/Tan, Blue, White or Aluminum Grey) are an excellent choice since is can be used as a primer/paint in one over bare aluminum.
-You should prep the surface as stated above, and then wipe down the bare aluminum jon boat with white vinegar prior to coating.
-This acts like an acid and will “etch” the surface for better adhesion.
+If you choose to use a simple one-step system on your bare aluminum Jon boat, then the Duralux Aluminum Boat Paint Green or Aluma Hawk (available in Black, Jon Boat Green, Sand/Tan, Blue, White or Aluminum Grey) are excellent choices since both can be used as a primer/paint in one over bare aluminum.
+You should prep the surface as stated above, and then wipe down the bare aluminum Jon boat with white vinegar prior to coating.
+This acts as an acid and will “etch” the surface for better adhesion.
 You will need to apply two coats of this flat finish paint.

-To make the inside have a non-skid surface use the Duralux Non-Skid with the Duralux products and the Non-Skid by Sea Hawk with the Alumi Hawk.
+To make the inside have a non-skid surface use the Non-Skid Additive with the Aluma Hawk.
 See the ‘how to apply non-skid paints’ for more details.